Tickets for the 2018 MacGill Summer School & Arts Week:

 Transport can be arranged by contacting the Summer School office or Highlands Hotel.

 Air: Aer Lingus: two daily flights, Dublin – Donegal Airport (Carrickfin) 13.15 and 18.50 every day.

 Donegal Airport (Carrickfin) – Dublin 07.55 and 14.40 (Mon to Sat): 10.30 and 14.40 (Sun)

 Booking online: www.aerlingus.com

 Info also from Donegal airport – Tel: 074-9548284

 Places To Visit Around Glenties

-- Beaches: visit the celebrated and beautiful Narin Strand and pier in picturesque Portoo about 20 minutes by road from Glenties.
-There is transport available from the Highlands Hotel to Narin Strand every morning Mon-Fri leaving at 8.00 a.m. and returning at 9.15 a.m.
+- Beaches: visit the celebrated and beautiful Narin Strand and pier in picturesque Portoo about 15 minutes by car from Glenties.

-- Walking: enjoy some beautiful walks around Glenties, on Narin Strand and in the Bluestack Mountains.
-More info available from the Summer School office.
+- Walks: beautiful walks around Glenties, on Narin Strand and in the Bluestack Mountains.
+Information from the Summer School office and Highlands Hotel.

 Places Of Special Interest